 Pavlova is a favourite dessert for many at Christmas time, and thankfully you don’t need to give it up when following a healthy eating plan.
 Another Delicious Pavlova Recipe!

-This simple recipe shows that you can still indulge in delicious festive food while you lose weight.
+This simple Christmas recipe shows that you can still indulge in delicious festive food while you lose weight.

 The traditional Waldorf Salad was created in the 1890s by the maître d’ at the Waldorf Hotel in New York City.
 This version features a lighter dressing, plus the addition of healthy cranberries to give it a festive touch.

-This recipe calls for dried cranberries.
+This Christmas recipe calls for dried cranberries.
 However, if you can find them, frozen cranberries are available in some supermarkets and have about 4x fewer calories than their dried cousins.

 Couscous is such a versatile grain, it seems to just soak up the flavours of whatever you put with it, and what better flavours than roasted veggies! enjoy our delicious couscous salad recipe!

-This dish is perfect to enjoy as a side dish for Christmas Day, especially if you are following the 28 Day Weight Loss Challenge.
+This Christmas recipe dish is perfect to enjoy as a side dish for Christmas Day, especially if you are following the 28 Day Weight Loss Challenge.
 It even uses red and green vegetables for that festive touch.

-The eBook features everything from how to stay on track during the silly season to dos and don’ts on alcoholic beverages.
+This eBook features everything from how to stay on track during the silly season to dos and don’ts on alcoholic beverages.
 The book also features a range of healthy yet delicious recipes including Starters, Sides, Mains, Desserts, Smoothies, Leftovers and Cocktails.